 Astor car radios.

 V4010 is 6 volt and replaces the Ferrocart PM237, and V4016 replaces the 12 volt PM238.
 These vibrators are immediately obvious because adjacent pairs of pins are strapped together on the underside.
 The straps are so connected that the three active pins of the V4010/V4016 match up with those of the Ferrocart type.
+However, some versions have the strapping internally.

 Separate drive contacts used with the shunt drive circuit.